christianhujer/aceunit/README.md

 ### How to build with a different compiler.
 By default, AceUnit will be built with/for the C compiler that your `make` tool uses, usually whatever `cc` is found on the `PATH`.
 If you want to build and test with a different compiler, you can use `make CC=compilername`, for example, `make CC=clang` or `make CC=armcc`.

+You can also easily cross-compile for multiple targets in parallel.
+The `Makefile` in `aceunit/lib` can be used from other directories.
+See `test/cross/` for examples of how that works.

 ## Runners
 AceUnit provides different runners for different needs.